simongravelle/simongravelle.github.io/README.md

 ## Credit

-This template was originally taken from from [wowchemy](https://wowchemy.com/), with some custom css adapted from [nickballousite](https://github.com/nballou) webpage.
+This template was originally taken from [wowchemy](https://wowchemy.com/), with some custom css adapted from [nickballousite](https://github.com/nballou) webpage.

 ## Build locally